Allen Daniel Crosby

 There can be no better legacy for a man than his tools.
 I have carted these tools from Waukegan, IL all over the country and finally settling in Castle Rock, WA where these tools are in constant use in our barn.
 Son Chris and his son Joshua are well aware of the origin of these tools and they are used frequently and with reverence for them.

 Grandson Max will be introduced to these tools in February of 2019.
-He will be 12 years old.
+He is 11 years old.

 The iron block weighs about 75 lbs, and is a handy anvil surface.